-The Code of GPP states that congresses, lectures, symposia, meetings and other similar scientific or educational events sponsored, financed or supported by pharmaceutical companies or any other third party must have, as its main purposes:
+The GPP Code states that the main purposes of congresses, lectures, symposia, meetings and other similar scientific or educational events sponsored, financed or supported by pharmaceutical companies or any other third party must be:

 - · scientific exchange;

-- medical education: and
+- · medical education; and

-- · information about medicines.
+- information about medicines.

 Whenever support for continuing education or independent educational programmes is being provided, the education of healthcare professionals should be encouraged, primarily to improve their knowledge of patient care.
 In each case, programmes must comply with the guidelines of the applicable laws.
-They must have a strict scientific content sustained, if required, on clinical evidence.
+They must have strict policies that scientific content is sustained, if required, on clinical evidence.
 Also, most importantly, they must be accredited and certified by the corresponding academic authorities.
 Under no circumstances will support be offered in order to influence the decision-making process involved in prescribing medicines or buying, including, excluding or modifying official product catalogues.